JuliaKlamarova/StaticWebPage/README.md

 # StaticWebPage
-The Blog of Data Scientist
+KlamarovaTheBlogOfDataScientist  (The Blog of Data Scientist)